fouric/lightning-cd/README.md

  - Semicolon quits Lightning
  - Single quote "does the right thing" on either the selected file or the first matching file
  - Double quote refreshes the file list
+ - Question mark toggles the visibility of "hidden" files (defined by those matching hiddenFilesPattern in settings.py)

 Search keybindings:
  - Letters are converted to lowercase, and along with period and numbers are valid search characters